IBUNHABIBU/react/my-app/README.md

-9 - I have checked the leakage sensor for cleanliness and function 10 - I have checked the function of stirring device (only for pigmented machines) 11 - I have inspected reservoir tank and if necessary remove dirt and accumulation of mud 12- I have chenged the sponge of the ventilation lead
+9 - I have checked the leakage sensor for cleanliness and function 10 - I have checked the function of stirring device (only for pigmented machines) 11 - I have inspected reservoir tank and if necessary remove dirt and accumulation of mud 12- I have changed the sponge of the ventilation lead

 Name: Leibinger-PRM-6K - Electronics
 Description: